DrTol/TRNSYSfromPython/README.md

 4. You can see in the folder "C:\zGithub\" that automated TRNSYS output results will be saved in an order.

 The main idea behind this Python script is simple, change parameter values in the deck file (in this case: [ExampleTRNSYSmodel.dck](https://github.com/DrTol/TRNSYSfromPython/blob/master/ExampleTRNSYSmodel.dck) and ask the TRNSYS to run the simulation/s as to this deck file/s.
+However:

-Keep in mind that for your case you need to dublicate (copy & paste) your .dck file in order to create a template .dck file.
-Then, change the parameters to be changed by Python to some tag names, such as the case in [z_pyt_TEMPLATE.dck](https://github.com/DrTol/TRNSYSfromPython/blob/master/z_pyt_TEMPLATE.dck) - check the lines 98 - 101 there:
+Keep in mind that for your case you need to dublicate (copy & paste) your original .dck file at the first time in order to create a template .dck file.
+Then, change the parameter values there to some tag names so that they can be found and replaced by Python , such as the case in [z_pyt_TEMPLATE.dck](https://github.com/DrTol/TRNSYSfromPython/blob/master/z_pyt_TEMPLATE.dck) - check the lines 98 - 101 there:

 ```
 t_on = pyt_t_on ! [hour] starting time of high operation